 Meet Eva

-The nurse who saw a gap and built a solution to save lives
+The nurse who built a solution to save mothers and babies

 Eva Said

-is a UK-trained nurse living in the Kurdistan region of Iraq.
+is a UK-educated nurse who lives with her husband and children in the Kurdistan region of Iraq.

-What she has experienced there motivated her to establish a charity for healthcare training.
+What she has experienced there motivated her to establish the Nursing and Midwifery Development Centre (NMDC).

-Nurses and midwives were on the front lines, but in many cases, their ability to provide care was constrained, both by limited access to training and by systems that did not fully utilize their role.
+She sees nurses and midwives on the front lines, who, in many cases, provide care that is constrained, both by limited access to training and by a system that does not fully utilize their role.

-Even highly motivated providers were sometimes unable to act independently in critical moments.
+Even highly motivated providers are sometimes unable to act independently in critical moments.

 Starting Small